 Jump to section

-Having a good employee relations strategy is the only way you're going to keep your employees for the long run.
+Having good employee relations (and a strategy for maintaining them) is the only way you're going to keep your employees for the long run.

 But what are "employee relations," really?